Excel Turn Off Research

 Methods to Disable Excel's Research Feature

 The exact steps for turning off the research feature vary slightly depending on the version of Microsoft Excel you are using.
-However, the general approach remains consistent across different versions.
+Still, the general approach remains consistent across different versions.
 We’ll cover the most common versions and highlight any crucial differences.

 Disabling Research in Excel 2016 and Later Versions